bluscreenofjeff/bluscreenofjeff.github.io/_posts/2017-04-11-slack-bots-for-trolls-and-work.md

 ## Setup Steps
 In the Slack application or web interface, click the Team dropdown in the top-left.
 Select `Apps and Integrations`, then click `Browse` in the top-right, and search for "Incoming WebHooks" in the search bar.
 Click `Add Configuration` to add an incoming webhook to your channel.

 * Set `Post to Channel` to any channel.
-You can specify the channel the post will be send to with JSON later.
+You can specify the channel the post will be sent to with JSON later.

 * Click Add Incoming WebHooks Integration.